-If you’re reading this right now, I think we both have a hunch that diets don’t work.
+If you’re reading this right now, you’re probably curious about Intuitive Eating and already have a hunch that diets don’t work.

 Does that sound about right?